Geneva, Switzerland, 19 March 2018

 providing guidance to assist implementers and users in the task of making 5G infrastructure, systems and services sufficiently robust.

-This workshop aimed to build a bridge between ITU’s technical expertise and the security requirements of stakeholders interested in implementing secure 5G.The objectives are, not limited to:
+This workshop aimed to build a bridge between ITU’s technical expertise and the security requirements of stakeholders interested in implementing secure 5G.The objectives were, not limited to:

 - to better understand evolving threats landscape;